 But with so many designers and manufacturers available, how does one go about whittling them down and choosing potential partners?
 “We only work with those who share our ethos - producing thoughtfully designed pieces which are sustainably sourced and made using the very best materials,” explained Emily.
 “Each piece we feature must also represent and compliment our brand vision, aesthetics, style and taste.

 “We love to collaborate with design partners; meeting designers and makers who have an equal love for what they do and who create innovative and beautiful pieces, is one of the most rewarding aspects of the job.
-We have We Do Wood who are passionate about sustainability and clever design solutions (pictured), Universo Positivo who make design accessible with their playful and affordable collection of lighting, storage and small furniture pieces (pictured).
-The integrity of Klippan who can trace the wool used on their blankets right back to the individual farmer and Hjem with their nature inspired range of textiles and small household goods (pictured).
+We have We Do Wood who are passionate about sustainability and clever design solutions and affordable collection of lighting, storage and small furniture pieces (pictured).
+The integrity of Klippan who can trace the wool used on their blankets right back to the individual farmer and Hjem with their nature inspired range of textiles and small household goods.

 The venture is online only, which Emily felt was the most advantageous channel for her: “Starting as an e-tailer offers benefits to both our brand and the customer.
 Without the overheads of committing to display stock and store rental space we can keep our prices competitive and pass on any savings to the customer.
 We want to make design accessible, without the prohibitive price tag.”